Last updated

 This guide covers:

-• Creating a droplet that listens to subscription webhooks
+• Creating a droplet and registering its install/uninstall lifecycle webhooks

 Prerequisites